PrincetonUniversity/running_matlab/README.md

 Note that `-singleCompThread` does not appear in the Slurm script in contrast to the serial case.
 One must tune the value of `--cpus-per-task` for optimum performance.
 Use the smallest value that gives you a significant performance boost because the more resources you request the longer your queue time will be.

-### How do I know if my MATLAB code is Parallelized?
+### How Do I Know If My MATLAB Code is Parallelized?

 There are two common ways to answer this question without knowing anything about the code.
 The first to is run the code using 1 CPU-core and then do a second run using, say, 4 CPU-cores.
 Look to see if there is a significant difference in the execution time of the two codes.
 The second method is to launch the job using, say, 4 CPU-cores then `ssh` to the compute node where the job is running and use `htop -u $USER` to inspect the CPU usage.
 To get the name of the compute node where your jobs is running use the following command: